Jannomag/Yaru-Colors/README.md

 3. Restart GNOME Shell / Cinnamon Shell.
 4. Panel icons will now show applied Yaru-Color icon pack.

+**Compiling own themes**
+I tried my best to create a tutorial on how to use my theme-script.sh to compile own themes.
+I hope it's understandable and usable.
+If not, please tell me!
+But: Due the lack of time I'm not able to help you at any time.
+So, pease, excuse me if I can't anwer instantly.

 ***Have fun with it!
 For any suggestions send me a message here or on Reddit /u/jannomag***